TheDjinni/Ladies-and-Sister-Stalkers-LASS/README.md

 ### Community Update Team

-<ul><li>Maka for hundreds of hours spent in blender providing additional fixes and tweaks to first person player models</li><li>Cat lover for commissioning the aforementioned voice acting out of his own pocket, as well as additional female portraits</li><li>pancake for supplementing missing sound effects with AI-generated ones and providing an AI-generated Russian language option</li><li>folk for extensive dialogue edits to support female-gendered dialogue</li><li>TheDjinni for organizing and pushing the update alongside minor bugfixes.</li></ul>
+<ul><li>Maka for hundreds of hours spent in blender providing additional fixes and tweaks to first person player models</li><li>Cat lover for commissioning the aforementioned voice acting out of his own pocket, as well as commissioning (yet-to-be-released) female portraits</li><li>folk and TheDjinni for extensive dialogue edits to support female-gendered dialogue</li><li>TheDjinni for organizing this update alongside minor bugfixes.</li></ul>